 Other projects in the Nueva Recuperada Silver District

-Esperanza Project - Begin operations in this silver-polymetallic project containing several intermediate sulfidation, epithermal high-grade vein targets.
-First drilling in Q3-Q4
+• Plata Project (previously Esperanza) - Begin operations in this silver-polymetallic project containing several intermediate sulfidation, epithermal high-grade vein targets.

 Resource disclosure: